 Infection of the incision

-Bleeding where the incision was done
+Bleeding, either inside the body or where the incision was done